-I have discussed a variety of reasons that the Sook Ching should be considered a genocide rather than a massacre.
-My argument utilizes the United Nations Genocide Convention's five qualifications for genocide, and states that because the Sook Ching fulfilled three, it should thus qualify as a genocide.
-I also give readers a background on the history of genocide studies, along with an in-depth history of the Sook Ching itself.
+I've discussed a variety of reasons here that the Sook Ching should be considered a genocide, rather than a massacre.
+My argument utilizes the United Nations Genocide Convention's five qualifications for genocide, stating that because the Sook Ching fulfilled three, it should thus qualify as a genocide.
+I also give readers a background on the history of genocide studies, along with an indepth history of the Sook Ching itself.
 This is accompanied by a series of counterpoints that defend the view that the Sook Ching was not a genocide, which I respond to.
 I then discussed the politics of memory on both sides of the invasion.
-I specifically focused on the use of war shrines and memorials in Singapore and wrote about how they were used by both Japan and Singapore to back up a political agenda.
+I specifically focused on the use of war shrines and memorials in Singapore, and wrote about how they were used by both Japan and Singapore to back up a political agenda.
 I finish with a comparison to the Cambodian Genocide and its similarities and differences to the Sook Ching.

 I will add a disclaimer here that my research is somewhat incomplete.
-Some sources I used here are tertiary because I was unable to procure more direct sources.
-Hayashi's writing about the Sook Ching is an example, as I was unable to read the Japanese plans myself.
-Finally, my argument is not merely an academic one, as I think the alteration of the label is important to set a precedent for future genocides.
+Some sources I used here are tertiary due to inability to procure others; Hayashi's writing about the Sook Ching is an example, as I was unable to read the Japanese plans myself (I cannot read Japanese).

+My argument is not merely an academic one.
+I think the alteration of the label is important to set a precedent for future genocides.
 By labeling something like the Sook Ching a genocide, it will leave a record which we can reference in the future to bring justice to other mass tragedies.

-In November of 2018, the Khmer Rouge was convicted of genocide in Cambodia for their crimes of the 1970s.170 This ruling sets a strong precedent for genocide trials.
-Rather than only finding individuals guilty (though this is necessary as well), the government and system within which the genocide occurs were found guilty.
+In November of 2018, the Khmer Rouge was convicted of genocide in Cambodia for their crimes of the 1970s.
+179 This ruling sets a strong precedent for genocide trials.
+Rather than only finding individuals guilty (though this is necessary as well), the government and system within which the genocide occurs has been found guilty.
 I hope that this reaps benefits in the form of continued genocide convictions around the world, including the Sook Ching.

 History, of course, is subjective.
-I will end with a quote from Talaat Pasha, initiator of the Armenian Genocide: "I have the conviction that as long as a nation does the best for its own interests, and succeeds, the world admires it and thinks it moral."171 Perhaps if Japan had succeeded in conquering Southeast Asia and winning the war, the conversation we have would be a very different one.
+I'll leave you with a quote from Talaat Pasha, initiator of the Armenian Genocide: "I have the conviction that as long as a nation does the best for its own interests, and succeeds, the world admires it and thinks it moral."
+Perhaps if Japan had succeeded, the conversation we have would be a very different one.